CodeYourFuture/wordpress-module/lesson1.md

 ### WordPress Folder Structure

-After this, have a quick look at the contents of the wordpress.org folder.
-Pointing out the "core" folders and then the `wp-content` folders: plugins, themes and uploads.
+We will have a look at the WordPress folder structure together in class and explain what goes where.

+> Exercise: If you haven't done so yet, [download WordPress](https://wordpress.org) and unzip the file.

 ## The Template Hierarchy